15 Easy Fish Crafts for Kids – Fin-tastic DIY Ideas

 2. Fish Puppet Craft

 Kids love puppets that they can watch during a story narration or use them for pretend play.
-This easy craft will help them to make one of their own.
+This fish craft activity will help them to make one of their own.

 What You Will Need